Butler homers, Sears pitches A's to series sweep of Angels with 5-0 win

 Miguel Andujar and Brent Rooker hit back-to-back RBI singles in the third and Tyler Soderstrom added a sacrifice fly in the decisive inning on a hot Independence Day in the Bay Area, with an announced holiday crowd of 11,956.

+"It's contagious, you just want to do what the guy did before you," Sears said.

-The Angels lost a fourth straight game coming off a 5-0 shutout Wednesday after having scored five or more runs in seven straight games.
+The Angels lost a fourth straight game coming off a 5-0 shutout Wednesday.
 They were shut out in consecutive games for the first time since June 20-21, 2023 at home against the Dodgers.

 The Angels played the first of four straight day games as they head to Chicago to face the Cubs — their first visit to Wrigley Field since 2019.